Freedonia Marxonia 2021's theme - "The Marx Brothers: Coast-to-Coast"

 The Marx Brothers' hometown was New York City, but their careers took them throughout the U.S. They performed in venues across the country and made movies in Hollywood.
 Their residences included Chicago and cities in southern California.
 There's Nothing Like Liberty: The Marx Brothers and America continues to look at the Marx Brothers' history by examining their experience across America.

 Noah Diamond was one of the organizers of New York City's 2014 Marxfest; the creative force behind bringing the Marx Brothers' 1924 musical I'll Say She Is to the Off-Broadway stage in 2016; and writer and performer of 400 Years in Manhattan, an award-winning show at the 2019 United Solo Theatre Festival in New York City.
+In 2020, he and Amanda Sisk wrote and produced Quarantigone, an online adaption of Sophocles’ Antigone.
 He is currently a co-host of the Marx Brothers Council Podcast.

 Noah is the author of Gimme a Thrill: The Story of I'll Say She Is, The Lost Marx Brothers Musical, and How It Was Found; Love Marches On; and 400 Years in Manhattan.